 Sometimes an actor’s relationship with a character just runs its course.
-Here are 11 actors who asked for their characters to be killed off.
-Though not all of them got their wish (at least not yet), spoiler alerts abound.
+Here are more than two dozen actors who asked for their characters to be killed off, both on TV and in movies (though not all of them got their wish).
+Warning: Spoilers abound.

 While his character was a fan favorite, Dean Norris wanted Hank Schrader to be killed off in the middle of Breaking Bad’s final season.
 However, since the final season was split into two parts, Norris had to stay on until the end.
 As a result, Norris had to turn down the opportunity to star in a sitcom pilot in order to finish filming Breaking Bad’s fifth season.